 Technologies: Visual Basic 6, Visual C++ 6, ADO

 Application Overview: Trading Partner was a B2B application sold by the now-defunct Mercator Software.
 It enabled electronic data interchange (EDI) transactions between companies.
-Sometime in 2001-2002 it was sold off to a company called EMANIO who still supports it today.
+Sometime in 2001-2002 it was sold off to a company called EMANIO who still supports some ancestor of it.

 Stuff I Did: I wrote some reporting and user administration UIs in Visual Basic 6.
 I also worked on converting the desktop application to a client-server model, that involved changing several back-end C++ APIs.